class RVG < Object

 Example

 See the tutorial for a simple example.
 The image below demonstrates an advanced use of RVG.new.
 This example creates an RVG object that draws an orange-and-green target.
 The width and height arguments are omitted in the RVG.new call.
-Instead, the viewport width and height are specified as arguments to 4 invocations of use.
-Each use specifies a different viewport size, so the same RVG object draws 4 different-sized targets.

 Click the image to see the example script.